TREEcg/extract-cbd-shape/README.md

 ## Algorithm and limitations

-This is an extension of CBD:
+This is an extension of CBD.
+It extracts:
- 1. Fetches all quads with subject this entity, and their blank node triples (recursively)
+ 1. all quads with subject this entity, and their blank node triples (recursively)
- 2. Fetches all quads with graph this entity (TODO)
+ 2. all quads with a named graph matching the entity we’re looking up
- 3. Fetches all RDF reification triples (TODO)
+ 3. _all RDF reification quads (TODO)_ (Included in the original CBD)
- 4. Fetches all singleton properties (TODO)
+ 4. _Should it also extract all singleton properties?_
  5. _Should it also extract RDF* annnotations?_

 If no triples were found based on CBD, it does an HTTP request to the entity’s IRI (fallback to IRI dereferencing)